UsabilityEngineering/ChoreNoMore/README.md

 **Executive Summary**

+The chore management application niche is an area ripe for disruption.
+We identified two primary end-users of such an app: **young adult roommates and families**.
+We performed research into the chore-organizational needs of these two groups.
+* A competitive analysis of competing products revealed there is **no current market leader** in this segment.
+ - Rather, the most popular competitors are real-world solutions such as a communal whiteboard or casual agreements.
+ - **Most competitors ignore the “young adult roommate” demographic**, and are rather focused on families with children.
-* We centered the focus of our website on improving the chore process for college students and families.
+ - We centered further research on improving the chore process for college students and families.
 We will meet the unique needs and preferences of both groups through the features of our website.
-* We have a basic design for our website which outlines all currently intended features.
-* The heuristic evaluation of our competitors has provided us with crucial information that we will use to improve the user experience of our website moving forward.
+* A heuristic evaluation of a leading competitor found many low-hanging fruit improvements that could be made in error prevention and visibility of system status.
+* New personas and scenarios helped us identify useful features which we illustrated in sketches:
+ - A function to **cycle chores** between users to ensure fairness between roommates.
+ - A **log of completed chores** to allow parents to see if their kids have been doing their chores.
+ - A function to allow parents to send **push notifications** with chores to do to their kids’ phones.

 [Full phase I report](phaseI/)